A field technician is a specialist trained to handle on-site diagnostics and servicing, while maintaining client specifications and safety standards.

 Field service technicians tend to interact directly with customers, which means that customers often have valuable insights into how that interaction should play out and whether it was a success.
-Organisations should follow up on service visits by soliciting customer feedback.
+Organizations should follow up on service visits by soliciting customer feedback.
 This can be managed through customer portals in field service management solutions.

 Improving field service means first being able to evaluate field service, and that means identifying and tracking relevant field technician KPIs (Key Performance Indicators).
 Two of the most important KPIs to consider are FTFR (first time fix rate) and MTTR (mean time to repair).
 These metrics provide insight into how effective the technician is and whether there might be any issues in the chain of service.
 Field service management provides tools for tracking these and other KPIs in real time.

-Built on the award-winning Now Platform®, Field Service Management empowers users with an intuitive solution for enhancing operational efficiency, maximising asset uptime, expanding service revenue, and optimising the effectiveness of individual technicians and off-site service teams.
+Built on the award-winning Now Platform®, Field Service Management empowers users with an intuitive solution for enhancing operational efficiency, maximizing asset uptime, expanding service revenue, and optimizing the effectiveness of individual technicians and off-site service teams.
 Additionally, ServiceNow Dispatcher workforce provides a configurable workspace for managing field service agents and directing tasks, and Dynamic Scheduling ensures that the right resource and equipment are always directed to the right job.
 And that’s only the beginning.